 It is just as important to make sure you have a great inspector, one who goes the extra mile and doesn’t miss a thing.
 However, hand in hand with a great inspector is the fact that they are going to find stuff.
 A lot of stuff.
 If an inspector is doing his job properly, he is going to come away from your inspection with a substantial list of items, regardless of how great of shape the house is in.
 My best example of this is when my (amazingly thorough) inspector did an inspection on a new construction home for one of my clients.
 The home was brand new, had never been lived in, and had just received the Certificate of Occupancy from the City inspectors.
 He still came away with a list of about 30 items that the City and builder had not caught.

 What I try to prepare my buyers for is this: the inspector is going to come away with a list of items, anywhere from 30 to 130 things, and that is 100% normal and not a reason to panic.
 Included in the inspection reports are items that do not meet today’s building code (the building code changes every year or so, so 99% of homes on the market will have a bunch of items that don’t meet today’s code, nor are they required to), items that simply need clarification or possibly future maintenance, and a long laundry list of very typical and minor items that come up in every inspection.

 My job is to lend my knowledge and experience to filter through the report and discern which are the normal, typical, minor items – and which are not.
-There are literally a bunch of items that come up in 99% of the inspections I do.
+There are literally dozens of items that come up in 99% of the inspections I do.
 They are completely normal.
-Just about any home you were interested in purchasing would have the same items.
+Just about any home you were interested in purchasing would have these same items.